What is Orthopaedics Physiotherapy?

 - Neuro-Muscular Stimulation: An electrical machine with variable currents which is applied using electrodes to strengthen very weak muscles.
 This is very useful in nerve related issues like bell’s palsy, or weakened muscles to regain strength

-- Programme of Rehabilitation Exercises: Home Exercises are scientifically designed to help posture, improve the mobility of spine and joints, stabilize and strengthen the muscles that support the bones .This will be tailor made and graded so that the patient will reach to full recovery.
+Home Exercises are scientifically designed to help posture, improve the mobility of spine and joints, stabilise and strengthen the muscles that support the bones .This will be tailor made and graded so that the patient will reach to full recovery.
 This is a critical part to return to full health.